 Beneficial owners get a guaranteed source of revenue and will not have the administration hassle of having to constantly create new loans.
 They will not have to deal with multiple intermediaries and can place their portfolio with an auction agent.
 Both parties do not need to negotiate or renegotiate loan rates on individual securities for the duration of the exclusive contract.

-The holdings in the portfolio on certain key dates are provided to the intermediary brokers or the agent administering the auction to enable brokers to estimate the value of the portfolio from a lending perspective and make bids accordingly.
+The holdings in the portfolio on certain key dates are provided to the intermediary brokers or the agent administering the auction to enable brokers to estimate the value of the portfolio from a lending perspective.
+The intermediary brokers shade this valuation of the portfolio to suit the auction mechanism and make bids accordingly.
 The bid is usually expressed as a certain number of basis points of the portfolio value at the time of auction, applicable annually or over the duration of the exclusive agreement.
-In addition to the exclusive bid, beneficial owners also sometimes charge transaction fees; each time securities are taken out from the portfolio or added back.
+In addition to the exclusive bid, beneficial owners also sometimes charge transaction fees each time securities are taken out from the portfolio or added back.